thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

     ))
 ```

-### How Blocking Calls Inside Coroutines ARE Captured
+### Catching Blocking Calls Inside Coroutines

-Here's where it gets clever.
-When a coroutine calls a synchronous function, that sync function's frame does NOT have the coroutine flag:
+But when a coroutine calls a synchronous function, that sync function's frame does NOT have the coroutine flag:

 ```python
 async def my_coroutine():       # ← CO_COROUTINE flag = SKIPPED